LilianYe/badminton-score-system/README.md

 ## Customization

 - Update icons in `assets/icons/` as needed.
-- Adjust ELO calculation logic in `pages/newGame/newGame.js` if you want to tweak ranking behavior.
+- Adjust ELO calculation logic in cloud functions if you want to tweak ranking behavior.
 - Extend player or match data models in the cloud database as needed.

 ## Contributing